Almightyluccas/SoleVault/documentation/router.md

 ### Methods

-- `handleRequest()`: Handles the incoming request and calls the appropriate controller method based on the specified route.
+- `handleUserRequest()`: Handles the incoming request and calls the appropriate controller method based on the specified route.
 - `handleInvalidRoute()`: Handles invalid routes and displays a 404 error page.

 ## Usage